Permission Levels

 Raft Co-leader

 A Raft Co-leader has most of the same administrative permissions as a Raft Leader, except they cannot delete the Raft or demote the Raft Leader.
-(NOTE: While Premium Rafts can have unlimited Raft Co-leaders and Curators, Basic Rafts can only have one Raft Leader and one Raft Co-Leader, but no Curators.)

 Raft Curator